 We host faculty development workshops to help our staff develop important skills to improve their teaching methods.

 Workshops cover techniques for writing effective tests, incorporating reflective practices, and problem-based learning techniques.
 Other workshops have been offered on recognizing generational differences in learners, understanding leadership styles, managing projects successfully, and more.

 To learn more about our faculty development workshops contact Dr. Nonaillada at firstname.lastname@example.org.

 Faculty Scholars Program

-Our 18-month Faculty Scholars Program trains junior faculty in how to conduct educational research, publish in peer-reviewed journals, and present their findings at national meetings.
+Our Faculty Scholars Program trains junior faculty in how to conduct educational research, publish in peer-reviewed journals, and present their findings at national meetings.
 Topics covered include searching and appraising the medical literature, research survey methods and design, data analysis and interpretation, and writing for publication.

 We also offer a variety of services through our Office of Sponsored Programs for faculty who seek research funding.
 This includes assistance developing study proposals and budgets, fulfilling regulatory compliance requirements, managing intellectual property rights, and negotiating contracts.
 Learn more about the Faculty Scholars Program.

 We seek to attract and retain talent that reflects the rich diversity of our communities and the patients we serve by actively recruiting individuals from groups that are underrepresented in medicine into faculty, staff, and leadership positions.